Bugs2229/9.23.25_class7/README2.md

 # Class 7 Week 6 HW Deliverables Terraform Guide
-The purpose of this guide is to provide th initial instructions on how to setup Terraform begin pervisioning infrastructure in the AWS cloud.
+The purpose of this guide is to provide the initial instructions on how to setup Terraform to begin pervisioning infrastructure in the AWS cloud.

 ## Initial Terraform configuration confirmation check
 * Verify AWS CLI Configuration and terraform version: Open Git Bash and run the following commnads.
 Aws configure | Terragorm -v version